-• The design life for the TS2010 surfacing proposed is estimated to be 20 years.
-This will reduce the requirement for maintenance to this section of road over the period.

-- The works will result in contribution to resource depletion through use of virgin materials. - GHG emissions will be generated by material production and transportation to and from site. - Transportation and recovery of materials/waste will require energy deriving from fossil fuel, a non-renewable source.
+- The design life for the TS2010 surfacing proposed is estimated to be 20 years.
+This will reduce the requirement for maintenance to this section of road over this period. - The works will result in contribution to resource depletion through use of virgin materials. - GHG emissions will be generated by material production and transportation to and from site. - Transportation and recovery of materials/waste will require energy deriving from fossil fuels, a non-renewable source.

 - Materials will be derived from recycled, secondary or re-used origin as far as practicable within the design specifications to reduce natural resource depletion and associated emissions. - It is Amey policy to reuse or recycle as much waste material as possible.
-Where reuse is not feasible, waste material will be removed to a licenced waste facility. - Where possible, different waste streams will be separated at the source. - Waste will be stored in suitable containers and covered. - A SWMP will be completed for the scheme. - Following on-site coring investigations and testing, no coal-tar was identified within the surfacing of the carriageway within the scheme extent.
-As such, road planings generated as a result of the works will be recovered in accordance with the criteria stipulated within SEPA document 'Guidance on the Production of Fully Recoverable Asphalt Road Planings'.
+Where reuse is not feasible, waste material will be removed to a licenced waste facility. - Where possible, different waste streams will be separated at the source. - Waste will be stored in suitable containers and covered. - The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works.
+Waste contractors on-site will adhere to the duty of care with regards to the disposal of removed materials. - Following on-site coring investigations and testing, no coal-tar was identified within the surfacing of the carriageway within the scheme extent.
+As such, road planings generated as a result of the works will be recovered in accordance with the criteria stipulated within SEPA document 'Guidance on the Production of Fully Recoverable Asphalt Road Planings' where possible.